This is a question everyone asks us when we are little, but somewhere along the way they stop.

-It is time for change, but what should I do?
+It may be time for change, but what should you do?

-I am asking myself questions daily about who I am, who I want to be, and how I want to get there.
-Just because I’m here now, doesn’t mean I have to stay here.
-I am ready for change.
-Try some of my favorites:
+You need to regularly ask yourself who you are, who you want to be, and how far you are willing to go to get there.
+Just because you’re here now, doesn’t mean you have to stay here, if you are ready for change.

 - The next time you are in a movie theater, ask yourself: “If I were a super hero/ action hero, which one would I be?
 Why did I chose them, what do I like so much about them?”
 Now ask yourself how you could be a little more like that; without the cape, but maybe with the boots?